About That Prop. 65 Warning Label

 The question is whether is can cause cancer at the dose naturally present in coffee.
 Last week, a judge determined that the coffee industry has not provided sufficient evidence that it does not, and therefore ruled that labeling is required.

 Indeed, the evidence is confusing!
-The American Cancer Society has this to say: "Based on the studies done so far, it’s not yet clear if acrylamide affects cancer risk in people."
+The American Cancer Society has this to say: "It’s not yet clear if the levels of acrylamide in foods raise cancer risk."

 And my bet is that labeling will happen, because the above-mentioned non-profit, CERT, successfully sued Burger King and McDonald's over the acrylamide in french fries a few years ago, and now those restaurants have to issue a warning in California.
 If McDonald's can't come up with contrary evidence, my bet is neither can Starbucks.